-Award title Minimum module requirement Level 4 or above Level 5 or above Level 6 or above Level 7 or above Level 8 Professional Doctorate 540 540 360
+Award title Minimum Level 4 Level 5 Level 6 Level 7 Level 8

+module or or orabove orabove

+requirement above above

+Professio 540 540 360

+nal

+Doctorate

 - A2.1 The Professional Doctorate award includes both assessed taught modules as well as a substantial research element comprising an overall total notional credit rating of 540 credits.
 A minimum of 280 notional credits will be research components which will include a major Research project at level 8. - A2.2 The Professional Doctorate award includes a minimum of 120 (and a maximum of 220) taught credits.
-If included an exit award of Masters/Professional Masters should comprise at least 180 credits and may also include Postgraduate Certificate and Postgraduate Diploma.
+If included an exit award of Masters/Professional Masters should comprise least 180 credits and may also include Postgraduate Certificate and Postgraduate Diploma.